We've independently reviewed this article to make sure it's as accurate as we can make it.

 - You’ll need to slightly pull up the belt to release the drum bearing, and then slightly pull the drum out of the dryer cabinet.
 This allows you to remove the belt from the back of the drum, so you can begin the installation of the brand-new drum belt.

 - Once the new belt has been placed around the drum with the groove side down and against the drum, the drum can be slid back into place.

 Make sure the belt is in the center of the drum and then reattach it to both pulleys.
 Adjust the tension of the idler pulley, and begin the reassembly.
 Test the dryer once everything is back in place to see if this new part solves your dryer issues.

-We hope that at least one of the aforementioned fixes solves your problem and you are no longer dealing with a dryer that is shutting off after only a few minutes of operating.
+We hope that at least one of the aforementioned fixes solves your problem and that you are no longer dealing with a dryer that is shutting off after a few minutes of operating.